 Suede and wood trim come with the Premium Upgrades package.
 That and the clean dash, large screen, and concealed air vents lend the car an avant-garde ambience.

 One part of the Model 3 that stands out is the large center touch screen, which is where the driver interacts with all information and controls.
 The rest of the interior is almost bereft of conventional controls.
 We found it is highly distracting to use the screen, which, too often, forces the driver to divert their attention from the road.
 Users must frequently fiddle with the screen to perform common tasks and the text is small.

 Autopilot, one of Tesla's signature features, is available on the Model 3.
 This driver-assistance system combines adaptive cruise control and autosteer.
 These systems allow Autopilot to vary the car's speed according to the surrounding traffic flow and can keep the car in its lane.
-The feature can be a stress reducer during stop-and-go traffic snarls.
-Note that Autopilot isn't designed to react to all situations, which means it's essential for drivers to remain attentive and engaged.
+In our tests of this system, we found that it can add convenience but could potentially lull drivers into complacency.

 Tesla fans will likely love everything about the car and overlook its deficiencies.
 Even other buyers will revel in the car's instant power and enjoyable handling initially, but the stiff ride and unintuitive controls might wear thin over the long run.